Forums » Development »

 Is there a new Wiki page for plugin development against Lighttpd 1.4.56 and up?

-Added by AndreM2 about 2 years ago
+Added by AndreM2 over 2 years ago

 I maintain a plug-in for lighttpd v1.4.54 and v1.4.55 is the last one I can upgrade to with little changes.
 It appears that v1.4.56 and up changed the plugin API dramatically, to the point one cannot just guess how to upgrade safely by just looking at the new headers.